polarfire-soc/polarfire-soc-amp-examples/mpfs-amp-freertos/README.md

 1. (Optional) modify the start address of your application using the ddr_cached_32bit memory section in the mpfs-ddr-loaded-by-boot-loader.ld linker script located in the boards/icicle-kit-es/platform_config/linker folder

-2. (Optional) modify the MPFS_HAL_FIRST_HART and MPFS_HAL_LAST_START macros in the mss_sw_config.h header file if targetting the application to another hart.
+2. (Optional) modify the MPFS_HAL_FIRST_HART and MPFS_HAL_LAST_START macros in the mss_sw_config.h header file if targetting the application to another hart

 3. Build this example project using SoftConsole or the Makefile provided

-4. Generate a HSS payload containing the output ELF file of this FreeRTOS application and the additional binary of your second context.
+4. Generate a HSS payload containing the output ELF file of this FreeRTOS application and the additional binary of your second context

-Instructions on how to generate an HSS payload are described [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/hss-payloads.md)
+Instructions on how to generate an HSS payload are described [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/hss-payloads.md).

 ## How to debug the application in DDR